alandgton/activism-mailbot/README.md

 - Turn [_Allow less secure apps_  to  _ON_](https://myaccount.google.com/lesssecureapps) for your gmail account.
 	- Be aware that this makes it easier for others to gain access to your account.
 	- After running the script, you should switch this back OFF.
+	- Your name, gmail, and password aren't being stored on a server anywhere, this script is run from your own computer!
 - Run `python3 send.py`
 	- Make sure you are in the `activism-mail-bot` directory
 		- If you aren't, use the command `cd activism-mail-bot/`